Joint base

 A joint base (JB) is a base of the armed forces of the United States utilized by multiple military services; one service hosts one or more other services as tenants on the base.
 In most cases, joint bases have interservice support agreements (ISSAs) to govern how the host provides services to the tenants.

 The practice originated during Base Realignment and Closure (BRAC), 1993, in which joint reserve bases were established at Willow Grove, Pennsylvania, and Fort Worth, Texas.
 Base Realignment and Closure, 2005 added to this list when 26 bases were combined into twelve and renamed as joint bases.
-In addition, several other uses of the term "joint" are used in names of bases in the United States military and are described below.
+In addition, several other uses of the term "joint" are used in names of some United States military bases are described below.

 BRAC 1993 joint reserve bases

 JRBs at Willow Grove, Pennsylvania, and Fort Worth, Texas, were created during BRAC 1993; however, the name Joint Reserve Base was not used in the BRAC law.
 Instead, the BRAC realigned several reserve air assets to Carswell AFB (now NAS JRB Fort Worth) and NAS Willow Grove.
 It is not clear how or when these bases acquired the Joint Reserve Base name.

 The JRBs are examples of typical military host–tenant relationships, in which support provided to the tenants by the host is codified in an ISSA as dictated by DOD Policy.
 At NAS JRB Fort Worth, the Navy hosts a variety of reserve flying units from the Navy, Marine Corps, and Air Force; each has an ISSA with the Navy for the support it needs at the base.